mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-property-types.md

 ### 1.2 XML Elements

-`<caption>` (required) — This defines the property name visible for the user (not the end-user) while configuring the widget in Studio and Studio Pro.
+`<caption>` (required) — This defines the property name visible for the user (not the end-user) while configuring the widget in Studio Pro.

 `<description>` (required) — This is a description which explains a property's purpose.

 ## 2 Static Types

-Static types are made to pass values configured in Studio or Studio Pro to the widget.
+Static types are made to pass values configured in Studio Pro to the widget.
 They do not depend on any dynamic data.
 Static properties are passed to the widget client component as simple primitive values.

 ### 2.1 String {#string}